bmmarugg/nornir_config/README.md

 ## Directions for use:
-Users will need to define the filter type, filter to apply, configuration type, and path to candidate configuration file, in that order, when they run the command.
+Users will need to define the filter type (group or name), filter to apply (name of group or device), configuration type (merge or replace), and path to candidate configuration file, in that order, when they run the command.
 The syntax for the command is as follows:

 <b>python nornir_config.py {group, name} <i>group/device name</i> {replace, merge} <i>path to/name of candidate config</i></b>

+So, for example, if I want to apply a bulk merge configuration to my router group, this is what I'd type:

+<b>python nornir_config.py group routers merge test_router_config</b>

+You can also type <b>python nornir_config.py --help</b> to see the syntax in the command line.